The Congenital Cranial Dysinnervation Disorders and Disorders of Axon Guidance

 In 2008, Dr. Engle became a Howard Hughes Medical Institute Investigator.
 For further information on this please click on: Engle/HHMI

-We are always pleased to consider potential postdocs and Harvard grad students for positions in the Engle lab: Job openings.
+We are always pleased to consider potential postdocs and Harvard grad students for positions in the Engle lab: Job Opportunities.
 Lab members have a broad range of interests, including but not limited to developmental neurobiology, cell biology of the cytoskeleton, axon transport, cell signaling, molecular genetics of Mendelian and complex traits, and the definition of new human disease phenotypes - especially those of axon guidance.
 Please contact Dr. Elizabeth Engle at email@example.com.